jryu/jryu.github.io/backpacking/gears.markdown

 A backpack is the heaviest item, so it should have been introduced first if the list was ordered by weight, but I waited until now because the backpack choice can be influenced by the gear you have selected so far.

-If you followed recommended products, a 60L pack should hold everything.
-I recommend choosing a product from that weighs under 4 lbs from [**Backpacking Backpacks**](https://www.outdoorgearlab.com/topics/camping-and-hiking/best-backpacks-backpacking).
+🔗 [**Backpacking Backpacks**](https://www.outdoorgearlab.com/topics/camping-and-hiking/best-backpacks-backpacking) — If you followed recommended products, a 60L pack should hold everything.
+I recommend choosing a product that weighs under 4 lbs from this category.

-If you picked Ultralight tents and sleeping bags, go to [**Ultralight Backpacks**](https://www.outdoorgearlab.com/topics/camping-and-hiking/best-ultralight-backpack).
+🔗 [**Ultralight Backpacks**](https://www.outdoorgearlab.com/topics/camping-and-hiking/best-ultralight-backpack) — If you picked Ultralight tents and sleeping bags, choose from this category instead.
 These packs are smaller, sometimes frameless, and weigh around 2 lbs.

 More than other gears, backpacks are a matter of personal preference, so I recommend trying them out before purchasing.
 Buying from REI, which has an easy refund and exchange policy, is also a good option.

 ## Torso Size 📏

-Beginners often focus on pack volume (e.g., 55L, 60L).
-However, volume is fixed by model; within a model, torso sizes vary: Small, Medium, Large.
+Beginners purchasing a backpacking pack often think of volume when talking about size (e.g., 55L, 60L).
+However, a backpack's volume is fixed by the model; within the same model, it is categorized into Small, Medium, and Large based on the **torso size**.

 Backpacks are mainly supported by the hips; shoulders balance the load.
 You don’t lift with your shoulders.
 This video helps illustrate:

 [![How to Fit a Backpacking Pack](/assets/img/backpacking/backpack.jpg)](https://youtu.be/0SGiGZlppMM)

 To maintain that balance, it is crucial to match the backpack's torso size to your body shape.

-Therefore, if you order online, you must measure it yourself, and if it is your first time, getting help from a store employee is recommended.
+If it is your first time, getting help from a store employee is recommended.
 At REI, an employee will use a tool to measure your torso length while you wear the hip belt.

 # What about the rest of the gear?